-V.B.
-Faculty Complaint:
+B. Faculty Complaint:

-Upon the filing of a complaint by a faculty member regarding a negative recommendation on continuance, promotion and/or tenure, the President may cause the complaint to be set for formal evidentiary hearing by the Ad Hoc Committee and notify the complainant of the hearing.
-As an alternative, the President may refer the complaint to the Advisory Committee on Faculty Continuance, Promotion and Tenure for preliminary inquiry, consultation, and its reasoned advice and recommendation, and shall inform the complainant of such a referral.
+Upon the filing of a complaint by a faculty member regarding a negative recommendation on continuance, promotion and/or tenure, the President may cause the complaint to be set for formal evidentiary hearing.
+As an alternative, the President may refer the complaint to the Advisory Committee on Faculty Continuance, Promotion and Tenure for preliminary inquiry, consultation, and its reasoned advice and recommendation.
 The Committee will seek to settle the matter by preliminary inquiry, consultation, discussion, and confidential mediation.

-If the difficulty is unresolved informally within three weeks from the receipt of the complaint, the Committee shall furnish the President and the complainant with a written report containing its advice and recommendations as to whether or not the President should cause the matter to be set for formal evidentiary hearing by the Ad Hoc Committee.
+If the difficulty is unresolved informally within three weeks from the receipt of the complaint, the Committee shall furnish the President with a written report containing its advice and recommendations as to whether or not the President should cause the matter to be set for formal evidentiary hearing.
 The report shall include a statement of the Committee's specific reasons in support of its advice and recommendation.
-A copy of the proceedings must be sent to the complainant.

-V.C.
-Ad Hoc Committee on Continuance, Promotion and Tenure:
+C. Ad Hoc Committee on Continuance, Promotion and Tenure:

 Upon the recommendation of the Advisory Committee on Continuance, Promotion and Tenure, the President shall cause the matter to be heard by an ad hoc committee.
 The faculty member making the complaint herein is responsible for stating the specific grounds upon which the allegation is based and the burden of proof shall rest upon the complainant.

-The ad hoc committee shall consist of five members chosen by lot from the list of eligible individuals provided for in Section V. A. In addition, two alternates will be selected by lot to substitute for any Ad Hoc Committee members who remove themselves if they deem themselves disqualified because of bias or interest.
+The ad hoc committee shall consist of five members chosen by lot from the list of eligible individuals provided for in Section V. A..
+In addition, two alternates will be selected by lot to substitute for any Ad Hoc Committee members who remove themselves if they deem themselves disqualified because of bias or interest.
 The alternates may not be from the same department as any of the five Ad Hoc Committee members.
 None of the members will have served on the Advisory Committee that had earlier heard the case.
 In addition, each party shall have a maximum of two challenges with or without stated cause.
 If the list shall be exhausted before an acceptable committee has been obtained, supplementary list selections will be made following the initial procedure.
-The committee shall select its chair.
+The committee shall select its own chair.
 The committee will adhere to the following procedures: